Wartets/World-Simulator/README.md

 ## Overview

-World-Simulator (also known as **Symbiose**) is a standalone, highly portable, and interactive software application dedicated to simulating complex physical systems in two dimensions (with potential extension to higher dimensions).
+World-Simulator is a standalone, highly portable, and interactive software application dedicated to simulating complex physical systems in two dimensions (with potential extension to higher dimensions).
 The core principle of this project is **absolute decoupling** between simulation logic (the "Model") and the dynamic system state data (the "World State").

 This separation allows users to transport, share, and reproduce complex simulation experiments using only two files: a physical model definition file (`.simmodel`) and a binary state dump file.
 Whether you're simulating weather patterns, ecological systems, fluid dynamics, or cellular automata, World-Simulator provides a unified, extensible framework.